Darius is a former high school literary and feature writer with a BS degree in Information and Communications Technology.

 Fernando Buyser was a Filipino Visayan poet, writer, and priest.
 He compiled Cebuano traditional oral poetry and old verse forms, which he published in anthologies that were considered seminal in Cebuano literature.
 He also wrote over 20 books in various genres, was one of the early authors who wrote short stories, and initiated the study of Visayan folklore.

 Damiana Eugenio was a Filipina author and professor and was known as the Mother of Philippine Folklore.
 Her works are considered valuable resources for those studying in the Philippines and its various folklore.
-Her book Philippine Folk Literature: The Legends serves as a compendium that promotes "national and international access to Filipino folklore," gathers from written sources rather than collected oral variants, and was intended to foster interest in the subject matter.
+Her book Philippine Folk Literature: The Legends serves as a compendium that promotes "national and international access to Filipino folklore" that gathers from written sources rather than collected oral variants and was intended to foster interest in the subject matter.

 Most of the literary interpretations of the Bakunawa are traced to Eugenio's book of Philippine folk literature, but this is further documented in Buyser's writings.
 That is to say, Eugenio's rewriting of the legend was interpreted and is rooted to Buyser's, with the former written in English and the latter written in Visayan/Cebuano.

 The myth of the Bakunawa and the Seven Moons can be interpreted as a real-life phenomenon when the moon moves into the Earth's shadow, also known as a lunar eclipse.
-The dragon is also believed to be the god of the underworld.
+While Bathala is deemed as the almighty being in various Filipino folklore, having many and different names, the dragon, as well as the others similarly depicted in other folklore, is also believed to be the god of the underworld.

 The common assumption is that the belief in Bakunawa is an indigenous legend and has been a part of ancient astronomy and rituals in the Philippines since people first arrived in the region.